0-vortex/twitch-changelog-parser/README.md

 <p><a href="https://dev.twitch.tv/docs/api/reference#update-user">Update User</a> - Clarifying why <code class="highlighter-rouge">description</code> is optional and what results if not provided.</p>

-<p>Extensions Reference - Parameter tables reordered to match the order they should be passed into their respective functions.</p>
+<p><a href="https://dev.twitch.tv/docs/extensions/reference">Extensions Reference</a> - Parameter tables reordered to match the order they should be passed into their respective functions.</p>

 <p>Other minor corrections.</p>